Aug 8, 2019Van Doren Sales, Compac open Michigan facility

 The event included talks by Chalmers Carr, of Titan Farms, Russ Tavlan of Moonlight packing, and Jim Bair of US Apple.

-Carr spoke about the benefits that came with a new packing line at his own farm in North Carolina, which is focused on growing peaches.
+Carr spoke about the benefits that came with a new packing line at his own farm in South Carolina, which is focused on growing peaches.
 A new packing line and automatic sorter reduced its staff from 110 to 46 people, and increased its rate from 2,400 boxes an hour to 3,500 boxes an hour.
 Labor costs are down from $0.60 to $0.22 per box.

 Carr is also involved in the agriculture labor advocacy group USA Farmers, a founding member of the Ag Workforce Coalition, and he spoke at length about those efforts to influence agricultural labor reform.